-Selling a used car is tough enough, which is why at NZCU Baywide we aim to make the process of selling your financed vehicle as straightforward as possible.
+Selling a used car is tough enough, which is why at Credit Union Baywide we aim to make the process of selling a vehicle you still owe repayments on as straightforward as possible.
 To get started, simply contact our friendly team and let us know that you intend to sell your car or vehicle.
 From here:

 - We will assess your request for a release of the vehicle.
 This normally involves a few quick questions, such as:

 - Is the car in a functioning, road-worthy condition?

 - Are you using the existing car as a trade on a new vehicle?

 - Are you selling the car in order to reduce your debts?

 - We may require the submission of an application and further supporting information in order to adjust the agreement.
 This could include a request that the full sale proceeds be used to repay the loan.